de-tu-dresden-inf-lat/evee/Examples/Abduction/UserStudy/StudyInstructions.md

 When adding new class expressions as subclass or equivalent class under a the given class *A* in question (that is, not on another class), you have to follow the following restrictions:

 1. For subclasses of NamedPizza, class expressions should only refer to the specific toppings of that pizza.
-2. For subclasses of Animal, class expressions should only refer to sub classes of Body and Habitat.
+2. For subclasses of Animal, class expressions should only refer to subclasses of BodyPart (e.g. hasBodyPart some CircularMuscles).
 3. In the lecture ontology, you should only use subclasses of Location, Professor, TeachingElement or TopicComplexity.

 Of course, definitions can also use object properties and should also fit the intended meaning of the class.